Guidance from the Department of Health and Social Care emphasises that residents should be allowed to exercise choice about their care.

 Complete a financial self-assessment

 These charges apply to anyone who has capital or savings of less than £23,250.
-If you have more than this amount then you'll have to pay for respite or short-term care charges in full as you would be self-funding.
+If you have more than this amount then you'll have to pay for respite or time limited care charges in full as you would be self-funding.
 However, you're still entitled to an assessment and assistance with choosing the most appropriate placement to meet your needs.

 If you own your own home this will not be taken into account when assessing how much you'll need to contribute towards the cost of the respite stay.